NATIONAL BLACK BUSINESS MONTH 2023

 Peace Peloton’s upcoming Harmony Hustle Pitch Competition, an annual fundraiser where entrepreneurs pitch their business ideas for a chance to win $10,000, is right around the corner.
 The deadline for applications is October 25, with the final Harmony Hustle pitch event on November 7 at Porter in downtown Seattle.

-Besa Gordon joined Good Day Seattle with Erin Mayovsky this morning to talk about Braided and Dreaded, a hairstylist in Puyallup serving military and high profile clients.
+Besa Gordon joined Good Day Seattle this morning to talk about Braided and Dreaded, a hairstylist in Puyallup serving military and high profile clients.
 Besa explained that owner Sharron Hayes, a decorated US Army veteran, channeled her life’s challenges into her craft behind the chair, and is all about preserving Black cultural authenticity one braid at a time.

 Did somebody say Ezell’s Chicken is throwing back prices to $3.99 and releasing fresh new merch?
 Lewis Rudd, CEO of the iconic chicken shop, stopped by the Almost The Weekend set yesterday to share the news with Curtis and Besa about his promo celebrating their new partnership with Redbird Farms, which includes any two bone-in pieces and a roll for just $3.99 until September 30th.